flare-foundation/attestation-client/docs/config/config-general.md

 # Configuration

-All Attestation package modules configuration is done via `json` configuration files.
+All *Attestation Suite* modules configuration is done via `json` configuration files.

 Configuration files are separated in two ways:
 - configuration